mlomb/redis-rank/docs/PeriodicLeaderboard.md

 This class does not extends `Leaderboard`.
 This class generates the appropiate `Leaderboard` instance for each period cycle.
 Each cycle (a unique Leaderboard) is identified by a `PeriodicKey` (a string).

 Every time you want to interact with the leaderboard, you need to retrieve the appropiate based on the current time and cycle function.
 When entering a new cycle, you'll receive the new leaderboard right away.
-Stale leaderboards can be retrieved with `getExistingKeys`.
+Stale (and active) leaderboards can be retrieved with `getExistingKeys`.

 ### Types